cure-lab/MMA-Diffusion/README.md

 ## <span style="color: #FFA500;">Citation</span>

-If you like or use our work please cite us:
+If you like or use our work, please cite us:

 ```python
 @inproceedings{yang2024mmadiffusion,